parsiya/parsiya.net/content/post/2018-01-29-virtualbox-sav-file-format.markdown

 - `ef 86 a6 b5`: CRC-32 of the whole directory.
 - `22 00 00 00`: Number of directories `0x22` == `34` decimal.

-Then we have 34 directory (each directory is 16 bytes) of type `SSMFILEDIRENTRY`.
+Then we have 34 directories (each directory is 16 bytes) of type `SSMFILEDIRENTRY`.

 ## Directories - SSMFILEDIRENTRY
-Directories have a simple structure.
+The directories have a simple structure.

 {{< codecaption title="SSMFILEDIRENTRY - SSM.cpp" lang="cpp" >}}
 /**